-DEFEND COMMUNIST PARTY RIGHTS

-IN ILLINOIS - Defenders of civil liberties are

-seeking to block passage in the House of a bill

-already railroaded through the state Senate

-that would outlaw the Communist Party in

-Illinois.
-The American Civil Liberties Union

-heads the list of organizations opposing the

-butter, dried milk, cheese, soy beans, grain

-sorghum, barley, rice, oats, wheat.
-Instead of

-giving the food to needy people at home and

-abroad, the government is paying 38 firms

-about \$1,000,000 each for storage, one firm receiving nearly \$15,000,000.
-Storage supervision

-requires 6,300 employees.
-In addition to rented

-storage space, the government has filled 225

-Liberty ships full of grain.
-Besides this it was

-necessary to spend \$240,000,000 for 237,978

-storage bins to take care of 1,000,000,000 bushels.

-and London have been nosed out as contenders for the world's biggest city.
-A May census gave Tokyo, with a population of nine million, the distinction.
+FOOD HOARD - Surpluses purchased by the government from America's farmers now make a stockpile valued at \$9,000,000,000.
+By next year the amount will probably be \$10,500.-000,000.
+Included in the mountain of food are butter, dried milk, cheese, soy beans, grain sorghum, barley, rice, oats, wheat.
+Instead of giving the food to needy people at home and abroad, the government is paying 38 firms about \$1,000,000 each for storage, one firm receiving nearly \$15,000,000.
+Storage supervision requires 6,300 employees.
+In addition to rented storage space, the government has filled 225 Liberty ships full of grain.
+Besides this it was necessary to spend \$240,000,000 for 237,978 storage bins to take care of 1,000,000,000 bushels.
+WORLD'S BIGGEST CITY - New York and London have been nosed out as contenders for the world's biggest city.
+A May census gave Tokyo, with a population of nine million. the distinction.
 Shanghai may even exceed Tokyo in size.
-With the annexation of 11 neighboring counties the Chinese metropolis is reported to "A few days from now," reports the July 4 Business Week, "the City of New York will redeem \$2,000 of West Farms 7% Central Avenue road construction bonds.
+With the annexation of 11 neighboring counties the Chinese metropolis is reported to have a population of "nearly 10 million."
+"PARASITISM" IS THE RIGHT WORD -"A few days from now," reports the July 4 Business Week, "the City of New York will redeem \$2,000 of West Farms 7% Central Avenue road construction bonds.
 It will continue to pay on these bonds - a remaining \$188,000 of them - through the rest of this century, all of the 21st Century, and nearly halfway through the 22nd Century.
 And it will continue to pay 7% interest, free from federal and New York State taxes, until the last West Farms bond is retired in 2147."
 The road, finished in 1873, originally cost \$377,500, but the final cost, including interest, will be around \$3,440,000 by 2147.
 The last bond to fall due, a \$500 denomination, will yield more than \$6,000 in interest.

-This is called capitalist "free enterprise" but LEY - A federal grand jury on June 17 indicted Dave Beck, former president of the International Brotherhood of Teamsters and two trucking company executives.
+This is called capitalist "free enterprise" but "parasitism" is the right word.

+BECK INDICTED UNDER TAFT-HART-LEY - A federal grand jury on June 17 indicted Dave Beck, former president of the International Brotherhood of Teamsters and two trucking company executives.
 The indictment charges that in 1954 the two truckers gave Beck \$200,000 in violation of a Taft-Hartley law provision banning payoffs to union officials.
-The truckers every teacher . . . doubled the social security BECK INDICTED UNDER TAFT-HART- "parasitism" is the right word.
+The truckers said the money was a loan.